-You can see our newly reformed innovation board.
-SAIB Members are appointed based upon leadership and influence in global sport.
+SIAB Members are appointed biannually based upon leadership and influence in global sport.
 Advisors provide industry insights or relationships to help our members understand market signals and market standards.
 Advisors primarily consist of sports executives, directors, managers, coaches, or ex-athletes, who are employed at sporting organizations.

 Next Appointments Available: Jan.
 2023 - Jan.
 2025

 Members of the Commercial Board are tasked with impacting sports technology business through the creation of global programs addressing entrepreneurship, trade, investments and events.
 CSTB is governed with formal Bylaws and guided by volunteer business leadership.
 The Commercial Board was created for sports technology accelerators, conference producers, technology vendors, technical suppliers, and services teams.
 Investors are welcome for observer roles.